 Months of the year also exists in Excel.
 There is no need to manually create a list for days of the month in Excel.

-Write Month name in cell and Drag that cell.
+Write Month name in a cell and Drag that cell.
 Months name gets automatically populated.

 A manually created list by the user is now visible in the excel custom Lists.
 Delete can be clicked for deleting the manually made list.